-Lets talk about what types of measurements should be in place to protect all that valuable data.
+Lets talk about what types of measures to implement to protect your organization’s data.

 Think of your security as a layered approach.
 First, is your network security.
-As a basis a firewall should be implemented.
-At SupportMyMac we use Sonicwall Firewalls.
+As a basis, you should implement a firewall.
+At SupportMyMac we use Sonicwall firewalls.
 A basic firewall is designed to block any unauthorized access to your network.
 Depending on your organization’s security needs there are a variety of layers of added security within the firewall.

-Upgrades are sent out for a reason.
-They often aim to improve functionality and fix any problems with security.
+Software manufacturers send out updates for good reasons.
+They often aim to improve functionality and fix security problems.
 Many security monitoring systems send out notifications when there is a new upgrade available.
-Make sure you spend time scheduling these to be done.
+Make sure you schedule the time to do these.

 According to Verizon’s Dara Breach Investigation Report (DBIR), 17% of data breaches were made by human error.
 This could include things like employees failing to shred confidential information, sending emails to the wrong person or clicking on phishing emails.